MobileNativeFoundation/rules_xcodeproj/docs/design/custom-xcode-schemes.md

 )
 ```

-#### Collecting Targets from Schemes
+#### Collecting targets from schemes

 Let's look at an example that illustrates how targets are collected.
-The following is the example
+The
-from earlier with two schemes and some overlapping targets.
+following is the example from earlier with two schemes and some overlapping
+targets.

 ```python
 # Assumptions